Spectroscopy

 Conceptually, the DualEELS acquisition mode is very similar to the Single Range mode, with the addition of a second exposure time and energy offset.

-Similar to EELS mode, the View button starts a continuous dual spectrum view during spectrometer set up and specimen evaluation.
+Like EELS mode, the View button starts a continuous dual spectrum view during spectrometer setup and specimen evaluation.
 During DualEELS mode, it will display both the low- and high-loss live spectra.
 Once you optimize your parameters, select the Acquire button to capture the DualEELS cumulative spectrum.

 References